Leaf-Agriculture/docs/docs/alerts_authentication.md

   </TabItem>
 </Tabs>

-For the value of `request_body_bytes`.
+The value of `request_body_bytes` corresponds to the payload of the [alerts](https://docs.withleaf.io/docs/alerts_events/#about).

-The event is sent as follows:
+For example, if the event is as follows:

 ```
 {